 The lake, as yet un-named, was the idea of Physical Facilities director Dean Ramsey, now retired.
 The lake was originally a "borrow pit" for the James Cancer Hospital and the Agricultural Engineering Building.
 When those buildings were completed, Ramsey thought that the area could become a lake feature.
 In 1984 planning for the lake began in earnest.
 Over 100,000 cubic yards of soil was moved from the site.
 The 25-45 foot hole became a beautiful 3.5-acre lake stocked with fish and surrounded by fauna and flora of Ohio.
 The lake bed lining was installed by Igel Construction with 396 tons of bentonite mixed with soil.

 The 3.5-acre lake at our Arboretum North site was completed in 1994 but its dedication awaits an endowment for maintenance of the lake and to give it a proper name.
-Please contact our arboretum director, Mary Maloney, at 614-688-3479 if you are considering such a gift.
+Please contact our arboretum director if you are considering such a gift.